 One of the functions was to provide secure transport in trains and lorries.

-With spaces for food, water, fuel, utensils, stoves etc. they often incorporate carrying poles, retractable legs and fold down surfaces.
+With spaces for food, water, fuel, utensils, stoves etc. some incorporate carrying poles, retractable legs and fold down surfaces.
 They keep food safe and equipment tidy.
 Occasionally it became a matter of honour that the patrol box should be always packed and ready making camping preparations easier.

 For Troops without their own permanent headquarters they became a viable alternative to Troop Corners.